 Barrier Statement Photo Proposed Mitigation Cost 1.
 Accessible Route The trailhead is not located on an accessible route.
+A photograph showing a wooden fence in a wooded area.
+A yellow sign is attached to the fence, which reads: "DOLLY MINTON PROPERTY NO PARKING OR STANDING OF VEHICLES OR TRAILERS ALLOWED ON PROPERTY OR IN DRIVEWAY OR ON SIDEWALK OR ON STREET".
 Provide an accessible route.
 Additional study required.
-Unit Cost: \$5,000 Quantity: 1 \$5,000

-TOTAL FOR RD GATE FARM: \$5,000
+Unit Cost: \$5,000 Quantity: 1 \$5,000 TOTAL FOR RD GATE FARM: \$5,000